Daniel-Griffiths/dbfz-mod-manager/README.md

 Please use mods at your own risk and do not play online matches whilst mods are enabled!

+## Patching the game

+The game **must** be patched in order to install mods.
+To do this simply open the DBFZ Mod Manager and click `Disable EasyAntiCheat`, choose Dragon Ball FighterZ from the dropdown and click ninstall.
+After that click `Patch Exe` and you are all ready to go!

+If you ever want to un-patch the game and play online again you can simply go into Steam and [Verify the integrity of the game files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335).

 ## Installing Mods

 Currently the best place to get mods for DBFZ is [gamebanana.com](https://gamebanana.com/skins/games/6246).